The Ultimate Guide to Understanding Manufacturing Safety

 Employees should feel empowered to report any unsafe conditions or hazards they encounter in the workplace.
 This is particularly true for large corporations like Schneider Electric, which has implemented a system for workers to report unsafe conditions or near-miss incidents.

-Employees should receive proper training on how to use equipment, machines, and tools safely.
+Employees should receive proper training on how to use process equipment, machines, and tools safely.
 They should also be reminded only to use them for their intended purpose and not take shortcuts that may put themselves or others at risk.

 PPE, such as gloves, goggles, and hard hats, can protect workers from various hazards in the manufacturing facility.
 Employers should provide and enforce appropriate PPE for different tasks and activities.